ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 In general, different RSs can be associated with different authorization servers, even if the RSs are members of the same OSCORE group.
 However, assuming proper configurations and trust relationships, it is possible for multiple RSs associated with the same AS to be part of a single audience (i.e., a group-audience, see {{Section 6.9 of RFC9200}}).
 In such a case, the client can request a single access token intended for the group-audience, hence to all the RSs included therein.
 A particular group-audience might be defined as including all the RSs in the OSCORE group.

-In the access token request to the AS, the client MUST include the Group Identifier of the OSCORE group, together with its own Sender ID and authentication credential used in that group.
+When requesting the first access token of a token series, the client MUST include in the access token request to the AS the Group Identifier of the OSCORE group, together with its own Sender ID and authentication credential used in that group.
 The AS MUST include these pieces of information in the access token issued for the client.

-In the access token request, the client can also include a proof-of-possession (PoP) evidence to prove possession of the private key corresponding to its own authentication credential to the AS.
+In such an access token request, the client can also include a proof-of-possession (PoP) evidence to prove possession of the private key corresponding to its own authentication credential to the AS.
 The PoP evidence is computed over a PoP input uniquely related to the secure communication association between the client and the AS.
 Including the PoP evidence is OPTIONAL under particular circumstances and is REQUIRED otherwise (see {{sec-c-as-token-endpoint}}).

 If the request from the client is granted, then the AS can include the issued access token in the access token response to the client, or instead upload the access token directly to the RS as per the Short Distribution Chain (SDC) workflow defined in {{I-D.ietf-ace-workflow-and-params}}.
 This document focuses on the former option (also shown in the example in {{fig-protocol-overview}}), while the latter option is not detailed further here.